pbs-assess/gfsynopsis/README.md

 2. Clone or download the gfsynopsis GitHub repository.

-3. With the R working directory set to the root folder of the project (e.g. open the RStudio `gfsynopsis.Rproj` file), install any missing packages used in `report/make.R` and run:
+3. **On the Pacific Biological Station network** and with the R working directory set to the root folder of the project (e.g. open the RStudio `gfsynopsis.Rproj` file), install any missing packages used in `report/make.R` and run:

 ```r
 source("report/make.R")